HariNithyaRao/QuotesForU/README.md

 # **Quotes For U**

-## A Streamlit- Snowflake based web application.
+## A Streamlit web application.
 Generates new quote for you each day.